awsdocs/aws-ruby-developer-guide/doc_source/setup-config.rst

 =======================

-Before you can use the |sdk-ruby| to make a call to an AWS service, you must set the AWS access credentials that the |sdk-ruby| will use to verify your access to AWS services and resources.
+Before you can use the |sdk-ruby| to make a call to an AWS service, you must set the AWS access credentials that the SDK will use to verify your access to AWS services and resources.
-You can set credentials in several ways.

 The |sdk-ruby| searches for credentials in the following order: